spaghettix/DB_OC_TSC/README.md

 **References:**

-<a id="1">[1]</a> Mauceri, S., Sweeney, J. and McDermott, J., 2020.
-Dissimilarity-based representations for one-class classification on time series.
-Pattern Recognition, 100, p.107122.
+<a id="1">[1]</a> Mauceri, Stefano, James Sweeney, and James McDermott.
+"Dissimilarity-based representations for one-class classification on time series."
+Pattern Recognition 100 (2020): 107122.